BishopFox/badPods/manifests/everything-allowed/README.md

 # Post exploitation

-The pod you create mounts the host’s filesystem to the pod.
-You’ll have the best luck if you can schedule your pod on a control-plane node using the nodeName selector in your manifest.
+The pod has you created mounts the host’s filesystem to the pod, and gives you access to all of the host's namespaces and capabilites.
 You then exec into your pod and chroot to the directory where you mounted the host’s filesystem.
 You now have root on the node running your pod.
-* **Read secrets from etcd** – If you can run your pod on a control-plane node using the nodeName selector in the pod spec, you might have easy access to the etcd database, which contains all of the configuration for the cluster, including all secrets.
-* **Hunt for privileged service account tokens**  - Even if you can only schedule your pod on the worker node, you can also access any secret mounted within any pod on the node you are on.
-In a production cluster, even on a worker node, there is usually at least one pod that has a token mounted that is bound to a service account that is bound to a clusterrolebinding, that gives you access to do things like create pods or view secrets in all namespaces.

 ## Can you run your pod on a control-plane node
 The pod you created above was likely scheduled on a worker node.
 Before jumping into post exploitation on the worker node, it is worth seeing if you run your a pod on a control-plane node.
 If you can run your pod on a control-plane node using the nodeName selector in the pod spec, you might have easy access to the etcd database, which contains all of the configuration for the cluster, including all secrets.
 This is not a possible on cloud managed Kuberntes clusters like GKE and EKS - they hide the control-plane.